mmistakes/minimal-mistakes/_drafts/zio-fibers.md

 [zio-default-async-5]: Going to the Cafe with Alice
 ```

-After the Alice's call, the fiber executing on thread `zio-default-async-2` was interrupted, and the
-console never printed the string `Boiled water ready`.
-Since the fiber was still executing then
-interrupted, it's value was a `Failure`, specifying with a very big object the cause of failure.
+After Alice's call, the fiber executing on thread `zio-default-async-2` was interrupted, and the console never printed the string `Boiled water ready`.
+Since the fiber was still running then interrupted, its value was a `Failure`, specifying a huge object the cause of failure.

-Unlike interrupting a thread, interrupting a fiber is a common and easy operation.
-In fact, the
-creation of a new `Fiber` is very lightweight.
-It doesn't require the creation of complex structures
-in memory, as for threads.
-Interrupting a fiber simply tells the `Executor` that the fiber must not
-be scheduled anymore.
+Unlike interrupting a thread, interrupting a fiber is a joint and easy operation.
+In fact, the creation of a new `Fiber` is very lightweight.
+It doesn't require the creation of complex structures in memory, as for threads.
+Interrupting a fiber simply tells the `Executor` that the fiber must not be scheduled anymore.

 Finally, unlike threads, we can attach _finalizers_ to a fiber.
-A finalizer will close all the
-resources used by the effect.
-Moreover, the ZIO library guarantees that if that effect begins
-execution the finalizers will always be run, whether the effect succeeds with a value, fails with an
-error, or is interrupted.
+A finalizer will close all the resources used by the effect.
+Moreover, the ZIO library guarantees that if that effect begins execution, the finalizers will always be run, whether the effect succeeds with a value, fails with an error, or is interrupted.

 Last but not least, we can declare a fiber as `uninterruptible`.
-As the name suggests, an
-uninterruptible fiber will execute till the end even if it receives an interrupt signal.
+As the name suggests, an uninterruptible fiber will execute till the end even if it receives an interrupt signal.

-Returning to Bob, imagine that Alice calls him when he's already preparing the coffee, after the
-water boiled.
-Probably, Bob will decline the Alice's invitation, and will make breakfast at home.
+Returning to Bob, imagine that Alice calls him when he's already preparing the coffee after the water boiled.
+Probably, Bob will decline Alice's invitation and will make breakfast at home.
 Let's model such a scenario.
 First, we add some delay to the action of preparing coffee:

 ```scala
 val preparingCoffeeWithSleep =